WeiNyn/pythos/README.md

-# Cline - LLM Agent Framework
+# Pythos - LLM Agent Framework

 A powerful Python framework for building and integrating LLM-powered agent systems with debugging capabilities and state management.

 ## Project Information

-**Cline** is a sophisticated LLM Agent framework designed to facilitate the creation, execution, and management of LLM-powered tasks.
+**Pythos** is a sophisticated LLM Agent framework designed to facilitate the creation, execution, and management of LLM-powered tasks.
 It provides a structured approach to agent development with robust features for debugging, state management, and tool execution.

 ### Key Features